 In this context, remotely piloted aircraft systems, also called drones or Unmanned Aerial Systems (UAS), have considerable potential to radically improve environmental monitoring.

-The present paper intends to provide an overview of the various fields of use of UAS in the context of environmental monitoring.
+This paper intends to provide an overview of the various fields of use of UAS in the context of environmental monitoring.
 The recent advances in sensor technology are highlighted by analyzing the different types of instruments on the market with their characteristics, including their use.

 Then, the various applications in which drones can be used are explored, indicating the strengths and limitations encountered so far by the use of this technology.